-In \cite{100_masubuchi1997,100_masubuchi2003}, for the purpose of analysis and synthesis of gain-scheduling control systems, we propose using the descriptor form to represent LPV systems that have coefficient matrices of rational functions of the parameter if represented by the state space LPV model.
+In \cite{100_masubuchi1997,100_masubuchi2003}, for the purpose of analysis and synthesis of gain-scheduling control systems, the descriptor form was used to represent LPV systems that have coefficient matrices of rational functions of the parameter if represented by the state space LPV model.
 It can be easily seen that through trivial augmentation of the descriptor form one can transform rational function valued coefficient matrices in the state space representation into a descriptor representation with an affine-function-valued coefficient.
 Based on the conventional LMI-based methods for descriptor systems, gain scheduling control system analysis and synthesis are formulated via parameter-dependent LMIs.
-We propose

-In the work of [17], the parametric LFT system is converted into descriptor form by addition of extra states.
+In the work of \cite{100_polat2007}, the parametric LFT system is converted into descriptor form by addition of extra states.
 The descriptor matrix is constant and singular.
-This approach is distinct from our case, where the ‘descriptor’ matrix is parametric and non-singular. \cite{100_polat2007}
+This approach is distinct from our case, where the descriptor matrix is parametric and non-singular.